websafe/caq/README.md

 TODO
 --------------------------------------------------------------------------------
- + check if profile exists and notify when using default.

  + create documentation describing [Profiles]
- + create terms section in readme
  + classmap_generator after installing deps
- + Create README.md if not exists
- + Create LICENSE.md if LICENSE.md|LICENSE.txt|LICENSE not exist
  + User configs profiles in ~/.caq/
  + User templates for faster creation of projects (stored in ~/.caq/templates)
  + Plugins
  + Profiles testsuite
  + travis
  + testprofiles - with/without skeleton, with/without packages, emtpy, etc.
- + initiate local git repository for generated project
  + Windows/Cygwin compatible